pixeljoos/Not-Here-But-There/README.md

-# Not Here But There Bookmarklet
+# Not Here But There

 This bookmarklet prevents your status from appearing idle on web-based applications like Microsoft Teams.